jeffh/Hydrant/docs/source/error_handling.rst

                           isFatal:(BOOL)isFatal
                  underlyingErrors:(NSArray *)underlyingErrors;

-This will properly construct the object with all the information.
-While not all the information is required.
+This will properly construct the object with all possible information.
+While not all the arguments are required.
 Providing more information will help with tracing down parse errors.
-The only required parameters are ``code`` and ``isFatal``.
+The only required parameters are ``code`` and ``isFatal`` -- any other parameter can accept ``nil``.

+``underlyingErrors`` is an array of NSErrors, which can include other Hydrant errors.

 If your mapper contains other mappers, it can wrap errors with more information::